masc-ucsc/docs/docs/pyrope/06-functions.md

 * Function calls with arguments do not need parenthesis after newline or a variable assignment: `a = f(x,y)` is the same as `a = f x,y`

-* Functions explicitly declared without arguments, do not need parenthesis in function call.
+* Functions without arguments, need explicit parenthesis in function call.

 Pyrope uses a Uniform Function Call Syntax (UFCS) when the first argument is `self`.
 It resembles Nim or D UFCS but it can be different from the order in